Northland, Wellington

-Northland is an affluent suburb in west-central Wellington, New Zealand.
-Not far from Victoria University it also includes low-priced accommodation popular with young students.
+Northland is a suburb in west-central Wellington, New Zealand.
 It borders the suburbs of Highbury, Kelburn, Thorndon, Wilton, Wadestown and Karori.
 Northland is populated by a mix of university students, young professionals and families.
 Part of the area was known as Creswick until the late 19th century when new roads and building sites were developed by the landowner, C J Pharazyn, who marketed the whole area as Northland.
-At that time it was described in The Evening Post (now part of The Dominion Post) as "Wellington's best suburb".
+At that time it was described in The Evening Post (subsequently subsumed into The Dominion Post which was later renamed The Post) as Wellington's "best suburb".

 Location

 Northland lies to the west of Kelburn separated by a steep gully.
 It is east of Karori, to the north of Highbury, some distance through The Town Belt to the south-west of Wadestown, and to the south of Wilton.
 It sits high on the south western slopes of Te Ahumairangi by the Wellington Botanic Garden, Zealandia Wildlife Sanctuary and, on the fill over the piped Kaiwharawhara Stream, Ian Galloway Park with its Rugby fields and dog exercise area.